Texas Supreme Court Weighs In on Dog Owner's Dog Bite Liability

 (emphasis added).

-trial court that they were close to settling.
-However, PPI's counsel explained that before PPI could settle
+reported to the trial court that they were close to settling.
+However, PPI's counsel explained that before PPI could settle the

 2. Analysis

-has the ministerial duty to effectuate the agreement."
-Thus, they argue that the trial court erred in
+the court has the ministerial duty to effectuate the agreement."
+Thus, they argue that the trial court erred in dismissing the

 parties' agreement."